When working online are you focused on what needs doing most of the time?

-- My pride in “doing the right thing“.
-(It’s rather stupid to blog about personal productivity systems if it’s obvious that I’m uncommitted to making them work.
+My pride in doing the right thing.
+(It’s rather stupid to blog about personal productivity systems if it’s obvious that I’m not committed to making them work.
 Like many people interested in time management that I know of, it’s often a case of two steps forward and one back.
-But press on, press on…)
+But press on, press on.)

-Meaning that it’s a right pain in the rear to start accessing my ‘banned sites’ either via another browser such as Internet Explorer or on another computer (I’d need that login list and have to type in the details at login time.)
+Meaning that it’s a right pain in the rear to start accessing my banned sites, either via another browser such as Internet Explorer, or on another computer (I’d need that login list and then have to type in the details at login time.)

 The path of least resistance would therefore seem to be to continue to use FireFox.

 Anyway, I’m just a few weeks into this lockdown experiment, so too early to conclude one way or the other.

 I have noticed some interesting withdrawal symptoms when I try to access Twitter or LinkedIn because someone’s sent me a link or I’ve read an entry on a blog post and want to retweet it.

 Naughty!
 Naughty!
 No retweeting until Sunday and by that time I forgot about it or thought that most weren’t worthwhile.
 (I can just hear the gnashing teeth of sundry social media gurus.
 Tough titties.)

 Now, what was it you were working on again?

 Ouch!
 Put up or shut up time.

 What systems and programs (beyond sheer willpower) help you stay on track and commit to what you know needs doing?